New Democratic Party of Manitoba: Provincial election of 1969

-In power
+Early years in power

 During the years of NDP government, major tax and social reforms were carried out, a major hydroelectricity development project was launched in the north of Manitoba, while the province spent heavily on public housing.
 Schreyer's first administration introduced several important changes to the province.
 It amalgamated the city of Winnipeg, introduced public auto insurance, and significantly reduced Medicare premiums.
-Schreyer's cabinet was divided on providing provincial funding for denominational schools (with Green and others opposing any such funding) but resolved the issue by a compromise.
+Schreyer's cabinet was divided on providing provincial funding for denominational schools (Green led the opposition to any such funding) but resolved the issue by a compromise.
 The government also continued energy development projects in northern Manitoba.

 Schreyer's government was re-elected with a parliamentary majority in the 1973 provincial election.
 His second ministry was less ambitious on policy matters than was his first, though the government did introduce a new tax on mining resources.
-In the 1977 election, Schreyer's New Democrats were upset by the Tories under Sterling Lyon.
+In the 1977 election, the Tories under former cabinet minister Sterling Lyon upset Schreyer's New Democrats.

-Schreyer resigned as party leader in 1979, after being appointed Governor-General of Canada.
-Howard Pawley was chosen as interim leader over Sidney Green and Saul Mark Cherniack in a caucus vote, and later defeated Muriel Smith and Russell Doern to win the party's leadership at a delegated convention.
+Schreyer resigned as party leader in 1979, after being appointed Governor General of Canada.
+Howard Pawley was chosen as interim leader over Sidney Green and Saul Cherniack in a caucus vote.
+He later defeated Muriel Smith and Russell Doern to win the party's leadership at a delegated convention.
 Green left the NDP soon thereafter, claiming "the trade union movement and militant feminists" had taken control of the party.
 In 1981, Green formed the Progressive Party of Manitoba, joined by New Democratic MLAs Ben Hanuschak and Bud Boyce.

-Despite these defections, Pawley's New Democrats were able to win a majority government in the 1981 election.
+Despite these defections, Pawley's New Democrats won a majority government in the 1981 election.
 Pawley's government introduced progressive labour legislation and entrenched French language services in Manitoba's parliamentary and legal systems.
 Doern, who had served as a cabinet minister in Schreyer's government, left the NDP in 1984 on the language issue.